Salaspils – Order Castle Kircholm

 Architecture

-In the 15th and 16th centuries, the castle was expanded with a new external defensive wall, which replaced older wooden and earth fortifications.
-It was advanced much further in the foreground due to the development of firearms and reinforced with two powerful cylindrical cannon towers in the north and east corner.
-The main gate was then moved to the south-east side, where a quadrilateral outer ward was situated.
-The entrance to its area was protected by a semicircular bastion.
+In the 15th and in the first quarter of the 16th century, the castle was expanded with a new external defensive wall, which replaced the older wood and earth fortifications.
+It was extended much further into the foreground, due to the development of firearms, and reinforced with two massive cylindrical cannon towers in the northern and eastern corners.
+On the western, northern and north-eastern sides it formed a zwinger, on one side closed with an octagonal main tower, on the other with a late medieval cannon tower.
+The main gate was then moved to the south-eastern side, where a four-sided outer bailey was located.
+The entrance to its area was protected by a semi-circular bastion.

 The castle has not survived to modern times.
 Even in the twentieth century, small fragments of walls, several meters high, were visible, but due to the construction of a dam on the river in the 1970s by the Soviet authorities, a significant part of the area along the Daugava River along with the remains of the castle was flooded.